objectkuan/FastsocketPortingWorkspace/NEWREADME.md

 #### INSTALL FROM SOURCE ####

 Developers can easily get the source codes and build fastsocket as prefered.
-To build and install fastsocket from source, please follow a few steps.

-Compile the kernel:
+The following commands will build and install the kernel after Fastsocket repository is downloaded from git.

 	[root@localhost ~]# cd fastsocket/kernel
 	[root@localhost kernel]# make localmodconfig